shopware/shopware/adr/2022-02-09-controller-configuration-route-defaults.md

 public function myAction()
 ```

-Symfony passes then the defaults to the attribute bag of the Request object and we can check the attributes in the request cycle of the http kernel.
+Symfony passes the defaults to the attribute bag of the Request object, and we can check the attributes in the request cycle of the http kernel.

-Following annotations will be replaced:
+The following annotations will be replaced:
 - `@Captcha` -> `_captcha`
 - `@LoginRequired` -> `_loginRequired`
 - `@Acl` -> `_acl`